sec0uth/brick-abode-project-interview/README.md

 ![image](https://user-images.githubusercontent.com/81310341/113460466-4f30d800-93ef-11eb-99ad-1e3d8caad21e.png)

 You have just tested the image and hopefully the tests have passed.
+As one can see, the command accepts a custom script otherwise it uses the one provided by the developer.

+## Juniper

 What if you want to run Juniper?
 You may answer, just run `podman-compose run juniper`.